beekai-oss/react-simple-img/README.md

 - **logConsoleError**: (boolean) this argument is <b>optional</b>

-     - if you want to log error in browser console, you can set to true.
+     - if you want to log error in browser console when image fetch failed, you can set to true.